maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_DAILY
-Borrowed money for daily expenses: counts respondents who have borrowed money in the last 12 months to pay for daily expenses (e.g, fodd, transportation).
+Reason to borrow money: counts respondents who have borrowed money in the last 12 months to pay for daily expenses (e.g, fodd, transportation).

 Levels: